 If you constantly yell at your coworkers, you’ll get fired.

-If you are treating your friends with disrespect, your friend will stop talking to you.
+If you are treating your friends with disrespect, your friend will stop seeing you.

 Sadly, a few kind-hearted people don’t understand that these logics apply to children, too.

 When they are mean to their children or use aggressive parenting, they expect nothing but compliance from the kids.

 When they are constantly yelling at their kids, they expect the children to reply respectfully.

 Kids are people, too.